 - about 4 - 6 tablespoons of extra virgin olive oil

-- Boil water for the pasta.
-When the water boils, add salt then add the pasta.
+- Boil some water for the pasta.
+When the water boils, add the salt then add the pasta.
 Cook until al dente, following the number of minutes suggested in the packaging.

 - Meanwhile, while waiting for the water to boil, prepare the sausages.

-- Transfer chopped sausages to a big saucepan without oil.
-Add sun-dried tomatoes and fennel seeds.
-Add cooked pasta.
+- Transfer the chopped sausages to a big saucepan without oil.
+Add the sun-dried tomatoes and fennel seeds.
+Add the cooked pasta.
 Mix everything together.

 - If the pasta seems dry, ladle some water that you cooked the pasta with.
-Not too much that you make it soupy.
-Just enough to take away the dryness.
+Don't put too much because it might become soupy, just enough to take away the dryness.
 Turn off the fire.